weilandtd/yeast-GEM/README.md

 * `boundaryMets.txt`: Contains a list of all boundary metabolites in model, listing the id and name.
 * `calculateContent.m`: Calculates the protein and carb fraction in the biomass pseudo-rxn.
 * `changeBiomass.m`: Rescales the biomass composition for varying protein content in anaerobic case.
 Also changes GAM and NGAM.
+* `clusterBiomass.m`: Separates the biomass in 5 main components: protein, carbohydrate, lipid, RNA and DNA.
 * `convertYmn2FBC2.m`: Converts yeast7 from COBRA-compatible SBML2 to FBC v2, thereby adding the missing annotation data, which could not be retained with the older COBRA versions.
 * `getNewIndex.m`: Finds the highest index available in either metabolites or rxns, and then adds one to it, for creating any new species.
 * `missingFields`: Folder with functions for adding missing fields to the model.